jfaixo/Week-1-Puppy-adoption-app/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+Very small and quick master/Detail app done with Jetpack Compose :)

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+In the context of the "Android Dev Challenge: Jetpack Compose", first week ;)

 ## :camera_flash: Screenshots